maudnals/blockchain/cryptography.md

 Attention:
 You should NOT use the same keypairs for both signing and encryption!

 Because:
-- Purposes are different.
+- Purposes (and so attack vectors) are different.
 Someone with your private **signing** key could **impersonate** you, so you never want anyone to get hold of it.
 But your workplace might want to escrow (Key escrow is a data security measure in which a cryptographic key is entrusted to a third party i.e. kept in escrow) your private **encryption** key, so that someone else can access your info.

-- Timeframes are different
+- Timeframes are different.
 You may want a signing key to be valid for a long time so people around the world can check signatures from the past, but with an encryption key, you often want to roll it over sooner, and be able to revoke old ones without as many hassles.

 Sources: